 While on parental leave you can choose (if your employer agrees) to perform work from time to time, for example, to attend a team day or change announcement as long as:

-- you only do a total of 40 hours or less of paid work for your employer during your leave, and
+- you only do a total of 40 hours or less of paid work for your employer during your parental leave payment period, and

 - this work is not within the 28 days after your child was born.